Liphium/website/content/en/docs/general/roadmap.md

 ### Project Lightwire

 Because audio and video calls have been removed and all of the code has been deleted from the codebase, we are planning to reintroduce this functionality throughout 2025.
-The goal of Project Lightwire is building a audio and video streaming technology on top of RDP to serve the needs of all ideas we want to implement in the future.
-This doesn't just stop at audio and video calls.
+The goal of Project Lightwire is building UDP streaming technology to serve the needs of all the ideas we want to implement in the future.
+This doesn't just stop at audio and video calls, because there's (as usual) a lot of way too big things that I'm currently thinking about.
 You can read more about those ideas in the 2025 section of this page.

-### Goals for November
+### A look back at November

-This November is all about making Liphium simpler and trying to port it to more platforms.
-Web support has already been achieved in October and this month is all about porting Liphium to Android and making sure it works properly there.
-Here's a more general list.

-- Release a first Beta version of the Liphium mobile app on Android
-- Add chatting functionality to Spaces to make Tabletop a little bit more usable
-- Prepare Spacestation (the backend for all things Spaces) for more advanced features
-- Get rid of unused code and improve startup performance
-- Make Zap run at full internet speed
+While I didn't manage to get out a Beta of the Android version of the app this month, I still feel like significant progress was made towards that goal.
+The app now runs decently on Android, with a few more quirks that we need to get rid of.
+For example, when rotating your phone by 90 degrees into a wide-screen format.
+But as for all of the other goals, most of them have been released with the recent [0.5.0 update](https://github.com/Liphium/chat_interface/releases/tag/v0.5.0).
+The rewrite of the internals for faster startup is also complete, but that will be released together with bigger features later in December.

 ### Goals for December

-I'll admit that it's a little early to start talking about December, but here's a general idea for what's coming then.
+Well December being the last and final month and now almost around the corner, I can now finally talk about what I'll be working on.
+The focus is making Liphium a usable app and also to push out some changes that were made in November but didn't make it into the release in November.
+Most notably, the rewrite of the internal startup architecture that can boost startup performance by 2x (I got rid of a lot of unnessecary endpoints and also merged some resulting in less calls to the server).

+- Get all messages synchronized into the local database
+- Add message search to finally make conversations sort of usable
+- Get a basic demo of Lightwire up and running (I'm attending a Hackathon later this month where I'll be working on it)

+And now for some things that would be cool, but will most likely be pushed into January.

-- A new feature that I won't say anything about here yet, as it's not certain
+- That one feature that I talked about here before
-- Lots of bug and performance fixes
-- Start with really basic implementation and experimenting to prepare for Project Lightwire
-- Porting of Liphium to Linux (but that's not fully certain yet)
+- The release of a Beta version of Liphium for Android
+- A proper release in the Microsoft Store / Making the installation of Liphium more user-friendly
+- Addition of a Downloads page here on the website

 ## 2025

 In 2025, I want to evolve Liphium beyond what it currently is.
 It shouldn't just be about chatting anymore.
 I want it to be a place for events and make sure our audio and video features support this vision.
 One priority is making it really simple to set up a Liphium server and trying to make it even easier.
 Project Lightwire will be a major part of that and while streaming audio will be **much** easier than video, both are planned and will hopefully be supported at the end of 2025.
+To add a little bit more to the already massive challenge, I also want to be able to stream video and audio files using Lightwire.
+But that's the most distant dream as of now, we'll see how it goes though!

 ### Our collaboration with Vultris